Optimize network throughput for Azure virtual machines

 Ubuntu for new deployments

-The Ubuntu Azure kernel is the most optimized for network performance on Azure.
-Currently all Ubuntu images by Canonical come by default with the optimized Azure kernel installed.
+The Ubuntu on Azure kernel is heavily optimized for excellent network performance on Azure.
+Currently, all Ubuntu images by Canonical come by default with the optimized Azure kernel installed.

-You can simply use the command below to make sure you are using the Azure kernel which is identified by -azure at the end of the version.
+Use the following command to make sure that you're using the Azure kernel, which is identified by -azure at the end of the version.

 uname -r